Quebec, Education, Parents, Religion: A Recipe for Conflict

 According to the Montreal Gazette, Education Minister Jean-François Roberge said that “Quebec desperately needs more classrooms and the change was necessary because it could take years to negotiate land deals with municipalities.”
 Nothing like eminent domain to speed along progress.

-The CAQ maintains that the very many changes in Bill 40—forced through the National Assembly by way of closure—will give more power to parents, rather than school board commissioners who don’t actually represent the publics they serve.
+The CAQ maintains that the very many changes in Bill 40—forced through the National Assembly by way of closure (known as "cloture" in the USA)—will give more power to parents, rather than school board commissioners who don’t actually represent the publics they serve.
 According to the Gazette, “in 2014, only four per cent of eligible voters cast ballots for French boards; on the English side, turnout was 17 per cent.”

 Meanwhile, however, the CAQ may have to rethink their current championing of parents’ rights.
 Indeed, this government, which is so antagonistic to certain religious groups that it legislates what religious symbols they can wear in public service, may have to rethink traditional Quebec indulgence of certain other religious groups.